 - Why would you like to join USD's Department of Art program?

-- Creativity - The artwork demonstrates a clear concept and originality.
+- Creativity - artwork demonstrates a clear concept and originality

-- Design skills - The student shows development of the composition.
+- Design skills - student shows development of the composition

-- Craftsmanship - The student artwork presents skillful craftsmanship and tool control in handling the materials
+- Craftsmanship - artwork presents skillful craftsmanship and tool control in handling the materials

-- Professionalism - The student arranged and displayed their work in an appropriate/ professional manner.
+- Professionalism - student arranged and displayed their work in an appropriate/ professional manner

-- Observational skills - The five drawings from life/still life that reveal value and proportional understanding.
+- Observational skills - five drawings from life/still life that reveal value and proportional understanding

-The Department of Art offers several scholarships to returning Art majors.
-There merit awards are determined on a competitive basis and require the submission of a digital art portfolio and written statement.
-All full-time Art majors enrolled at USD during the academic year continuing to the next academic year are eligible.
+There are several scholarships available to returning art majors.
+The merit awards are determined on a competitive basis and require the submission of a digital art portfolio and written statement.
+All full-time art majors enrolled at USD during the academic year continuing to the next academic year are eligible.
 Submissions of portfolio and scholarship forms are due by March 1 annually.

 Applicants are required to turn in the following materials for review:

-- A digital art portfolio (10 images on a CD in .JPG format).
-Label the CD with student's name and all images on the CD must be listed with artist's name, title of each piece and media and dimensions (on the scholarship form).
+- A digital art portfolio (10 images on a USB Drive in .JPG format).
+Label the USB Drive with student's name and all images on the USB Drive must be listed with artist's name, title of each piece and media and dimensions (on the scholarship form).
 All works must have been completed within the last year.